dhh1128/cfa/README.md

 t | co <u>t</u>ransforms pre (typically in a lossy way) | A news article (pre) and translations (co).
 A vector graphic (pre) and a bitmap graphic (co).
 An audio stream (pre) and a transcription (co).
 A FLAC audio recording (pre) and its .mp3 compression (co).
 In general, transformations that are not lossy (e.g., a file in zipped and unzipped form, the same text encoded in UTF-16 and UTF-8) do not have an obvious pre-to-co directionality and are thus thought of as multi-pre (not needing clarification). v | co <u>v</u>erifies pre                              | A spreadsheet (pre) and its digital signature (co).
 A downloadable software package (pre) and its hash (co).
 A git commit (pre) and its hash (co).
 A piece of malware (pre) and its distinctive profile/signature (co).
 A credential presentation, including nonce (pre) and its signature (co). x | default                                               | Generic/ill-defined dependency, or multiple co files exist with different meanings.
 Separates the two cardinalities without asserting any special semantics.

+#### Examples of clarifiers

+TODO: put them after infix, if appear in both; put them on pre
+TODO: explain that cardinality isn't known by pre

+### The Power of Identifiers
+TODO The semantics associated with CFAs depend in part on how they are identified.
+In the case of sidecars, the identifier for the sidecar is simply the name of the pre file; it can carry no additional semantics, and its uniqueness depends on the content of its container.
+Infixes identify the CFA separately from the stem of their filename, but are also container-dependent.

+UUIDs are a convenient form of identifier, and they have the advantage of being globally unique.
+UUID form 4 carries the additional semantic that all UUIDs created by the same hardware will have something in common, which asserts something about common origin for many CFAs.

+URLs are another possible identifier type.
+These have the advantage that the CFA can be described at the URL in question.
+For example, the musician who wants to unify all works in their career corpus, and who uses the URL https://mymusicalcareer.com/corpus as the identifier for this CFA, can publish a catalog or similar informat about the corpus at that URL.
+However, URLs are notoriously unstable; using a PURL may be advisable.

+A DID adds the notion of cryptographically provable control to the CFA.
+With such identifiers, the owner of the identifier can prove they control the identifier, and by implication, the CFA.
+The composer who identifies her corpus with a CFA identified by a DID can thus set herself up as the indisputable authority on the question of whether any particular file deserves to be part of the CFA, *in her opinion as the CFA owner*.
+This does not mean the file's authorship can be proved &mdash; the CFA owner might have stolen it &mdash; but the identity of the CFA's controller becomes verifiable.
+Further, it becomes possible to carry out a secure communication with the author using a communications technique like DIDComm.

+An AID goes one step beyond DIDs.
+Most DID methods depend on the availability of a blockchain for resolution, and do not guard against the possibility that someone other than the creator of the DID registered it.
+AIDs are self-certifying and blockchain-independent, allowing their use with any or no blockchain at all, and guaranteeing a perfect chain of custody from inception.

+CFAs bound with the Metadata or Inline Content strategy can use AIDs or DIDs to identify the relationship, and thus pick up all the advantages we're talking about here.